 Getting there by Subway: Tokyo Metro Marunouchi, Ginza and Hibiya Line – Ginza Station

-12) Eat the freshest sushi of your life at Tsukiji Market
+12) Eat the best sushi of your life at Tsukiji Market

-It’s been said that no visit to Tokyo is complete without a sushi breakfast, and the Tsukiji Market is just the place.
-The world’s largest, busiest fish market has long been a favorite destination for jet-lagged tourists with predawn hours to fill.
+No visit to Tokyo is complete without a sushi breakfast, and the Tsukiji Market is just the place.
+The world’s largest, busiest fish market is a favorite destination for jet-lagged tourists with predawn hours to fill.
 But the main reason for going at 5 a.m. is to catch the live tuna auctions.
-It’s definitely a must!
+It’s a must!

 Getting there by Subway: Tokyo Metro Hibiya Line – Tsukiji Station